MicrosoftDocs/VBA-Docs/api/Visio.MarkupOverlaysVisible.md

 ---

-# Viewer.MarkupOverlaysVisible Property (Visio Viewer)
+# Viewer.MarkupOverlaysVisible property (Visio Viewer)

 Gets or sets a value that indicates whether markup overlays are visible in the current document open in Microsoft Visio Viewer.
 Read/write.